omicscodeathon/gNBS_explore/README.md

 ## **Future Prospects for Our project**
 1. Developing functionally validated reproducible pipelines for genomic NBS data analysis and interpretation i.e. Using Bioinformatics frameworks such as Nextflow and Snakemake
-2. Develope a functional African-specific gNBS analysis pipeline for use in routine Clinical Practice
+2. Develop a functional African-specific gNBS analysis pipeline for use in routine Clinical Practice

 ## **Team Members**